 We will investigate whether a 'breach' has happened, what harm, if any, has been caused and what action we may need to take.
-The process and timescales we follow are available in the leaflet from the Documents part of the page.
+The process and timescales we follow are available in the leaflet from the Documents section of this page.

 We take breaches of planning very seriously and most of our complaints come from neighbours or Councillors, as well as from officers as part of their routine checks of new developments.

-Enforcement complaints should be made using the online form available from Do It Online.
+Enforcement complaints should be made using the online form.
 We do not accept anonymous complaints but your details are kept confidential.

 Register of Notices

-This register contains details of notices that have been authorised and/or served and is updated weekly, available from the Documents part of the page.
+This register contains details of notices that have been authorised and/or served and is updated weekly, available from the Documents section of this page.